Yedomon/R-for-geographic-map-Session-1/README.md

   ggtitle("Basic map with ggplot2")
 ```

-The map is in p
+The map is in p.

 ```
 p

 ```

+You should get this output:

+Insert an image

 # 3. Rendering a choropleth map